Capital FC Creates Soccer Program for Kids and Young Adults with Disabilities

 Cognitopia Fosters Independence

-picture showing person cooking and being independent in living situation
+Person cooking and being independent in living situation.

 Celebrating Dr. Margaret Giannini

-an image of Dr. Margaret Giannini with a quote about her dedication to people with disabilities.
+Dr. Margaret Giannini headshot with a quote about her dedication to people with disabilities.

 1 in 44 Children Diagnosed with Autism